Derrick Todd Lee: Alexander v. Lafayette Crime Stoppers Inc.

 Dianne Alexander's survival and description of Lee assisted investigators in his arrest.
 Alexander felt she deserved the Lafayette Crime Stoppers Inc. public reward offering of $100,000 for information leading to the arrest of Lee.
 On or about August 14, 2003, Alexander contacted Lafayette Crime Stoppers Inc. and inquired about the offer.
 It was then that Lafayette Crime Stoppers Inc. informed Alexander that she was not eligible to receive the reward.

 On February 22, 2006, Alexander hired Attorney L. Clayton Burgess to pursue the case.
 Lafayette Crime Stoppers Inc. claimed that the reward offer expired on August 1, 2003, and that, although Alexander had gone to the police, she did not contact Lafayette Crime Stoppers Inc. before August 1, 2003.
 Furthermore, Lafayette Crime Stoppers Inc. claimed that she [Alexander] did not use the tipster hotline and thereby did not comply with the "form, terms, or conditions" required by Lafayette Crime Stoppers Inc. The case was decided in Lafayette Crime Stoppers Inc.'s favor.

 In popular culture

 Lee was portrayed in an episode of the docudrama series Obsession: Dark Desires, which aired in March 2014 and centered on his stalking of surviving victim Collette Dwyer whose tips to police about Lee were not fully followed up.

+In 2022, he was featured in a four part A&E series called "Butchers of the Bayou" along with fellow serial killer Sean Vincent Gillis, who worked the same area as Lee.